 The screenshots are another important on-metadata of your store listing.
 And, just like the previews, screenshots don’t affect directly the Search ASO, but they certainly have a strong effect on CTR and conversion rate of the app.

-Apple allows the developers to provide up to 5 screenshots: one screenshot per localization is obligatory.
+Apple allows the developers to provide up to 10 screenshots.
 Displayed right after the video preview, they are meant to highlight the main features and provide additional details about the product.

 Screenshots are visible in search results and become the second visual element, after icon, that the users find in their app discovery process, and thus, screenshots are aimed to convince the users to install the app.